-Rule of Law Projects:
+Rule of Law Projects

-The Open Justice Project in Moldova: (2017-2019), The Open Justice Project is strengthening the Moldovan judiciary through court efficiency measures and increased access to justice for all members of society.
+The Open Justice Project is strengthening the Moldovan judiciary through court efficiency measures and increased access to justice for all members of society.
 With an exceptional all-Moldovan team comprising justice sector, IT, and communication experts, we are working with Moldovan counterparts to develop cutting edge web based technologies such as an upgraded and system wide ICMS to improve the administration and transparency of justice sector institutions.
 The project has also developed performance standards, instituted standards for excellence in the courts and was instrumental in operationalizing the Judicial Ethics Commission to be a proactive agent of ethical behavior in the judiciary.

 CSI.ROL was a civil society strengthening program to promote rule of law in Sri Lanka by building the capacity of civil society actors to advocate effectively for justice reforms and access to justice.
 The program also worked with the Ministry of Justice to improve court administration, and enhance the legal knowledge and skills of justice sector personnel, particularly judges and lawyers.
 The program was very active in supporting five legal aid NGOs and the Legal Aid Commission of Sri Lanka to expand access to justice for marginalized and vulnerable populations.
 A primary focus of these interventions was raising awareness of gender based violence and securing the rights and remedies available to women.

 Millennium Partners undertook a final performance evaluation of the Millennium Challenge Account’s Access to Justice Project (A2J) of the Benin Compact in November 2014.
 This report is providing guidance for donors who are planning justice sector interventions, by highlighting those areas that would most benefit from donor investments.

-Bangladesh Millennium conducted a Rule of Law assessment to identify and analyze the primary challenges and opportunities for advancing rule of law in Bangladesh, outlined strategic approaches for USAID programming, and recommended programmatic options.
+Millennium conducted a Rule of Law assessment to identify and analyze the primary challenges and opportunities for advancing rule of law in Bangladesh, outlined strategic approaches for USAID programming, and recommended programmatic options.

 Millennium Partners provided training for judges and staff, developed pilot courts, automated court administration through ICMS, developed reference guides to improve judicial administration, strengthened the legal and regulatory basis for judicial administration, produced a Code of Ethics and sentencing guidelines, and strengthened enforcement of judgments and renovated courts to make them more citizen accessible and eliminate opportunities for corruption.